Kong/docs.konghq.com/app/enterprise/2.6.x/sizing-guidelines.md

 {{site.base_gateway}}'s maximum throughput is a CPU-bound dimension, and minimum latency is memory-bound.
-* Latency-sensitive workload: making more memory available for database caching is more beneficial than adding more compute power to the cluster.
+* **Latency-sensitive workload**: making more memory available for database caching is more beneficial than adding more compute power to the cluster.
-* Throughput-sensitive workload: these workloads are dependant on both adequate memory and CPU resources, but adding more compute power by scaling {{site.base_gateway}} vertically or horizontally is the better choice, as it provides near-unlimited throughput capacity.
+* **Throughput-sensitive workload**: these workloads are dependant on both adequate memory and CPU resources, but adding more compute power by scaling {{site.base_gateway}} vertically or horizontally is the better choice, as it provides near-unlimited throughput capacity.
 In this